-Our team has extensive experience of helping people to resolve matters on a civil basis, where tax fraud has been alleged by HMRC and COP9 issued.
+Our team has extensive experience in helping people to resolve matters on a civil basis, where tax fraud has been alleged by HMRC and COP9 issued.

 With our hands-on approach, we guide and support persons we act for through what can be a difficult time for them.
 By managing the disclosure process and dealing with HMRC on their behalf, we prepare a disclosure report and negotiate settlement of the enquiry to help clients reach the end of the process with minimum disruption.

 The need for highly experienced professional assistance where HMRC has alleged tax fraud cannot be overstated, given that criminal prosecution may follow if a materially false disclosure is found to have been made.

 If you have been served with HMRC’s COP9 we can help.